Accounting periods overview

 About standard accounting periods

 Accounting periods directly affect reporting periods when creating reports.
+For more information on reporting periods, see Learn about reporting periods.

 About non-standard accounting periods

-• Thirteen months in a year.
+• 13 months in a year.

-• One month that contains five weeks.
+• 1 month that contains 5 weeks.

 Other companies might have reporting months that begin on the 15th day of the first month and end on the 14th day of the next.

-Effects of choosing non-standard accounting periods
+Effects of using non-standard accounting periods

 Auto summaries

-Company info
+Company information

-If you use non-standard accounting periods, the First Fiscal Month specified on the Company Information page becomes irrelevant.
+If you use non-standard accounting periods, the first fiscal month specified on the Company Information page becomes irrelevant.
 The first month specified in the Accounting Period Information page becomes the first fiscal month.

 Budgets